na-na-hi/renget/archive/chrprompt2.md

 >Hazel: I share a room with Carrot, on my side i like keeping some secret stashes, some potted plants and in the middle of the room the hay, although i'd like to improve it somewhat

+>Booker: Flowers!
+I love flowers!
+Ahem...
+S-sorry.
+Got a bit t-too excited.
+But, yeah, I like decorating our dorm with all kinds of pretty flowers.
+And ever since Minun and Rain joined the guild, I’ve been learning a lot more about the subject, and getting some rare flowers too!
+I like talking with the two of them.
+But Sneasel doesn’t like flowers very much...
+>>Sneasel: Yeah, flowers are sooooo lame.
+But if they make Booker happy, I can live with them.
+I let him put flowers around the dorm, as long as he doesn’t turn the whole room into a second garden.
+>>...Huh?
+You wanna know what decorations I like?
+I dunno.
+I never really gave it much thought, cuz I’m not really that sentimental.
+But I have put some stuff in our room.
+Most of it is just keepsakes from our missions, or things that remind me of my home—oh, and some wood carvings I’ve been working on, with some help from Charm.

 **To natives**, something that you hate when working or interacting with humans.
 >Hazel: Not knowing what everyone is talking, and Carrot refusing to tell me some stuff, like what "Kek" means

+>Sneasel: Aside from the obvious answer of “all the weird and annoying slang and references”, I get annoyed whenever I hear humans talk about how they didn’t do much physical stuff in their old lives.
+I mean, I’ve been working out and fighting all my life, so hearing people admit they just lay around their house all day, or sat in school and learned stuff, or did jobs where they never did anything physical...
+I dunno, maybe I sound like a jerk, but it makes me feel like they were lazy.
+I know humans are different from Pokemon, and they don’t have the same drive to train and work out, but c’mon, would it have killed you guys to lift some weights or go for a run every so often?
+On the bright side, it looks like a lot of humans care more about working out after becoming Pokemon.
+There are still some slackers, but it’s nice to see so many humans visiting the dojo or going out on missions.

 ##->**Pair Questions**<-